 - Ek Balam

 The most important pyramid city in the Mayan region is undoubtedly Chichen Itzá.
-Most hotels or the small tourist offices offer in your holiday town offer day trips to Chichen Itzá
+Most hotels or the small tourist offices in your holiday town offer day trips to this place.

-Chichen Itzá is known for the superbly restored pyramid of Kukulkan, which is correctly called El Castillo.
-It was named pyramid of Kukulkan because of the temple of Kukulkan, which is on its upper platform.
+Chichen Itzá is known for the superbly restored pyramid of Kukulkan or El Castillo.
+It got its name due to the temple of Kukulkan, which is located on its upper platform.
 Kukulkan is a god of the ancient Maya who is often portrayed as a feathered serpent.
 It is the Mayan variant of the Aztec god Quetzalcoatl.

 For some time it had been known, that there was an older building inside the Kukulkan pyramid.
 The builders of what is today’s visible pyramid had simply built over this older building.
 And recently, archaeologists have found that there is another, third temple inside the outer ones.
 One can therefore look forward to more important discoveries in Chichen Itzá.

-But this is not the only imposing building on site.
+But this is not the only imposing building at the site.

-The ball court is the largest square of its kind in the world of the ancient Maya.
-Here they played their ball games.
-Probably the losers of the game were sacrificed to the gods.
-Some also believe that the sacrifices of the gods were regarded as honorable, so that the teams played for it, and finally the winners had the honor to end on the sacrificial altar…
+There are theories that the losers of the game were sacrificed to the gods.
+But some “Mayanists” believe that the sacrifices of the gods were regarded as honorable in a way that the teams played for it, and finally the winners had the honor to end on the sacrificial altar…

-There is also the Temple of the Warriors.
-Like “El Castillo” it has another temple in its interior.
-Directly next to it you can find the square of the thousand pillars and the observatory, also called snail tower.
+Another important building is the Temple of the Warriors.
+Like “El Castillo” it has another temple built overin its interior.
+Directly next to it you can find the square of the thousand pillars.
+Not far away is the observatory, also called the “Snail Tower” located.

 In addition to the buildings mentioned, there are numerous smaller temples and palaces on the site of Chichen Itzá.

-In order to visit Chichen Itzá in a most relaxing way, it is advisable to be at the entrance as early as possible.
-Be among the first to enter the area in the morning.
-During the day so many tourists reach this place that it becomes uncomfortable.
+In order to visit Chichen Itzá in a most relaxing way, it is advisable to be at the entrance at a very early time, to be among the first visitors to enter the area in the morning.
+Big crowds of tourists reach this place during the day an it will become uncomfortable.